Falls are common but can be serious

 Why do falls happen?

 Many older people fall for reasons that may be ‘avoidable’; for example, loose carpets or rugs that present a trip hazard, or insufficient lighting on a stairway.
-By carrying out a few simple checks, you may be able help your loved one make their home safer.
-You can find a checklist to help you reduce the risk of falls in the home.
+By carrying out a few simple checks, you may be able to help your loved one make their home safer.
+You can visit our information on preventing a fall to help you reduce the risk of falls in the home.

 Even though those movements and tasks may seem simple – and you may have recently performed them confidently – they can present a challenge if you become less mobile or your strength reduces.